1915–16 American Cup

-The 1916 American Cup was the annual open cup held by the American Football Association.
-The 1916 edition included 37 of the top eastern teams.
-The title was won by Bethlehem Steel with a 3-0 win over the Scottish Americans courtesy of a hat trick by Neil Clarke making Bethlehem the first team to win the American and National cups in the same season.
+The 1916 American Cup was the annual challenge cup held by the American Football Association.
+The 1916 edition included 37 teams.
+The title was won by Bethlehem with a 3–0 win over the Scottish Americans courtesy of a hat trick by Neil Clarke making Bethlehem the first team to win the American and National cups in the same season.

+Preliminary round

+The draw for the preliminary and first rounds was held October 2, 1915 at the Continental Hotel in Newark, NJ.
+The Preliminary round was to be played by October 17 and the First round by October 31.
+The Celtic club of New Bedford withdrew.